 Conclusions

-Concentrations of DTG during co-administration with DRV/COBI decreased by 10% or less and those of DRV remained unchanged suggesting this combination can be prescribed safely in the treatment of HIV-1, including in patients harbouring resistance that benefit from optimal antiretroviral exposures.
+Concentrations of DTG during co-administration with DRV/COBI decreased by 10% or less and those of DRV remained unchanged suggesting this combination can be prescribed safely in the treatment of HIV-1 at standard doses, including in patients harbouring resistance that benefit from optimal antiretroviral exposures.

 INTRODUCTION

 Triple-drug antiretroviral (ARV) therapy has been the cornerstone of HIV treatment since 1996, leading to unprecedented success in disease control in people living with HIV (PLWH).
 With increasingly potent agents, there has, in recent years, been a drive to investigate treatment simplification strategies that aim to lessen toxicity, drug interactions and cost through reducing the number of drugs taken.
-1 Current available evidence favours dual therapy over monotherapy and is most assuring in suppressed patients who have maintained virological suppression for at least six months on triple therapy.
+1 Current available evidence favours dual therapy over monotherapy and is most reasuring in suppressed patients who have maintained virological suppression for at least six months on triple therapy.
 2

 Dolutegravir (DTG) and boosted darunavir (DRV/b) are both strong players in this paradigm shift, featuring individually in most of the recent dual combinations studied 2.
 They are the agents with the highest potency and resistance barrier within their respective classes and overall 3, 4 and are therefore also important to salvage therapy in patients experiencing treatment failure and harbouring multi-class drug resistances.
 5, 6 DTG and DRV/ritonavir (RTV) have individually been paired with lamivudine (3TC) in dual therapy studies, with promising data in treatment naïve and in virologically suppressed patients.
 7-12 DTG combined with rilpivirine (RPV) has also been studied in a large randomized, open-label, phase III trial (SWORD 1&2) and in smaller cohort studies, 13-15 showing high efficacy and cost savings 16 when used as maintenance therapy (albeit with slightly higher discontinuation rates secondary to AEs compared to a control standard treatment arm (3% versus 1%)).